hogeol/lidar_localizer/README.md

 #### In arguments ndt_max_thread

-more thread is not always good results.\n
+more thread is not always good results. <br />
-In my case, CPU i7-12700KF have 20-threads\n but, Compare between thread 10 and 5, 5 is better in my environment\n Plz find your best threads through experience\n
+In my case, CPU i7-12700KF have 20-threads <br />
+but, Compare between thread 10 and 5, 5 is better in my environment <br />
+Plz find your best threads through experience <br />

 #### Load HD Map
-After execute the launch file, open another terminal, and enter below command
+After execute the launch file, <br />
+open another terminal, and enter below command
 ```
 $ ros2 run nav2_util lifecycle_bringup map_server